About me

 Optimisation research

 Based on different research ideas, we are working on a research software for optimisation research and extended it with our research ideas.
-The corresponding tool, EvoAl focuses on making optimisation algorithms configurable.
+The corresponding tool, EvoAl focuses on making optimisation algorithms configurable by applying ideas from model-driven engineering.
 We aim at reducing the programming overhead to zero for standard optimisation algorithms.
 Instead, you write a configuration file using a domain-specific language to orchestrate the optimisation algorithm with different options.

 Static Analysis and Security Research